gaborio1/NZ-photo-v3/README.md

 !!! prevent mobile sixe scroll from triggering onresize !!!
 !!! only reload homepage on resize !!! check and adjust z-indexes properly

-✅  animated search button/field
-✅  portrait style modal has a fade in animation while landscape style has not!
-✅  delete createdivs() from script.js as this is now done with portfolio.js ✅  ??? navbar/footer-content/logic.js ??? (content is done with: document.write)
-✅  add medium size footer to all pages parallax layers act funny when resizing browser window title div moves away from position when resizing
+title div moves away from position when resizing

-✅  category img divs don't fit img height => messing with :hover ✅  "photography" animation not smooth enough, try without making container flexbox ✅  footer not visible when placed outside of .main-content div (temp fix: placed inside main content) ✅  get rid of products-text-container in products
+✅  footer not visible when placed outside of .main-content div (temp fix: placed inside main content)
-✅  navbar.js does not include the navbar opacity scroll TIMELINE from parallax.js ✅  navbar opacity onscroll is only active on home page, trigger el: .image-container

-modal:
-    ✅  re-position counter/close relative to image/container
-    ✅  move prev/next to modal-img-container

 ==================== ALL SIZES ====================